svmiller/svmiller.github.io/_posts/2023-01-10-what-log-variables-do-for-your-ols-model.md

 ### Summarizing Our log(DV)~log(IV) Model

 1. The estimated change in per capita expenditures when the under-18 population variable is multiplied by Leonhard Euler's constant is about $$exp(1.495) \approx 4.459$$.
+This would be about a 4.459-fold increase when the under-18 population variable is multiplied by Leonhard Euler's constant (i.e. increases by 1 on its logarithmic scale).
-2. The estimated percentage change in per capita education expenditures for a 1% change in the under-18 population is $$1.01^{1.495} \approx 1.014$$.
-We expect about a 1.4% increase in per capita education expenditures for this 1% change in the under-18 population.
+2. The estimated percentage change in per capita education expenditures for a 1% change in the under-18 population is $$1.01^{1.495} \approx 1.0149$$.
+The relative change in per capita education expenditures is about .0149 for a 1% increase in the under-18 population variable and the percentage change in per capita education expenditures is about 1.49% for a 1% increase in the under-18 population variable.
 </div>

 We can use an amalgam of the same code above (having already generated our 1% changes in the under-18 population variable) to illustrate what this looks like.